trappmartin/SumProductNetworks.jl/README.md

 The package provides a clean and modular interface for SPNs and implements various helper and utility functions to efficienty work with SPN models.

 ### News
+* 18.10.2018 - The package is officialy registered.
 * 10.10.2018 - The package now provides more efficient logpdf routines and allows for multithreaded computations.
 * 24.09.2018 - SumProductNetworks now works under Julia 1.0.